 Methods

-Variance loci tests to Find GxE candidate SNPs
+Variance loci tests to identify GxE candidate SNPs

-We started with DLM (double linear model, Figure 10 left), the most intuitive vQTL test.
-Given a quantitative treat, a SNP, and some covariates, DLM fits a GWAS linear model adjusting the covariates, treats the squared residual as a “new phenotype” and fits another GWAS linear model with the same SNP and covariates.
+Given a quantitative trait, an SNP, and covariates, DLM fits a GWAS linear model, adjusting the covariates, and treats the squared residual as a “new phenotype”, subsequently fitting another GWAS linear model with the same SNP and covariates (Figure 10 left).
 If the SNP coefficient of linear model 2 is significant, we say the SNP is a vQTL, that is, a GxE candidate for that particular quantitative phenotype.
 Intuitively, the linear model 2 fits the squared distance from the fitted values of linear model 1 (i.e., conditional mean given the SNP and covariates), which amounts to modeling the phenotypic variance, since the mean of squared distance from the mean, is variance.
-The VLA (variance loci analysis, Figure 10 right) slightly modifies DLM: (1) the second linear model uses squared SNP and (2) perform a one-sided t-test assuming non-negative coefficient.
+VLA (variance loci analysis, Figure 10 right) slightly modifies DLM: (1) the second linear model uses squared SNP and (2) perform a one-sided t-test assuming non-negative coefficient.
 For a binary trait, the rare event (i.e., disease) is coded as 1 and the covariates should choose from non-heritable predictors; there is no need to replace linear model 1 with GLM (i.e., logistic regression).

 In addition, we created R-language wrapper functions for deviation regression model (DRM), Levene’s Robust Test (LVT) from R-package “car” (citation), and double generalized linear model (DGLM) from R-package “dglm” (citation).
 Because DGLM is unstable with small samples and slow to compute for large ones, we used DGLM as a benchmark in simulation studies only.